bakpakin/Fennel/tutorial.md

 In this example because `io.open` returns `nil` and an error message upon failure, a failure will trigger an `error` and halt execution.

-Future versions of Fennel may include support for destructuring multiple values directly without putting them in a table first.

 ## Gotchas